dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 Godot's animation engine doesn't stop here.
-If you're already comfortable with Godot's scripting language GDScript and API you know that each node type is a class and has a bunch of functions, that can be called.
+If you're already comfortable with Godot's scripting language GDScript and API you know that each node type is a class and has a bunch of callable functions.

 For example, the [`SamplePlayer2D`](http://docs.godotengine.org/en/stable/classes/class_sampleplayer2d.html) node type has a function to play a sample.